 A pop of color can breathe new life into your resume and make it more visually appealing, but make sure you’re not going overboard.
 Use one to two colors and make sure that your text uses black or dark grey to ensure it’s legible.

 Your one page resume should not only look good but be current as well.
 The hiring process changes from year to year, so don't get started on your resume before getting up to date.
 Keep these trends in mind as you choose your one page resume template download.

 1. Keep It Short

 Ernest Hemingway once said, "the greatest writers have the gift of brevity".
 This quote applies to more than just novels.
-You can still convince a recruiter by trimming excess adjectives and irrelevant information from your resume.
+Trim excess adjectives and irrelevant information from your resume.

 According to HR Dive, the average hiring manager looks at a resume or CV for around seven seconds.
 It's unlikely that winding sentences will be read.
 With this in mind, be as brief as possible.
 A resume with a one page format stands the best chance at being noticed.

 We've got some writing tips that'll make you stand out while using words sparingly on your resume: